 - Albright-Knox Art Gallery

-- Aquarium of the Niagara
+- Aquarium of Niagara

-- Buffalo Botanical Gardens
+- Buffalo and Erie County Botanical Gardens

 - Buffalo Choral Arts Society